 Environmental Stewardship Celebrates a Water Achievement in the Central Texas

-Groundwater Availability Model improvements will include groundwater-surface water integration for the Colorado River and the Central Carrizo-Wilcox Aquifer
+“Improved” Groundwater Availability Model includes groundwater-surface water interaction between the Colorado River and the Central Carrizo-Wilcox Aquifer

-This is an important achievement for three reasons:
+This is an important achievement for four reasons:

-2) an initial monitoring plan will be developed that, if implemented, will enable the monitoring of the relationship between the Colorado River and other aquifers up and down the basin; and finally,
+2) An initial monitoring plan is now being developed that, when implemented, will enable an better understanding of the relationship between the Colorado River and aquifers as required in groundwater permitting and development of desired future conditions.

-3) it furthers a dialogue between the entities responsible for managing the river and groundwater resources in the basin and those who advocate for the protection of these resources.
+3) It furthers a dialogue between the entities responsible for managing the river and groundwater resources in the basin and those who advocate for the protection of these resources.